CUCWD/edx-documentation/en_us/shared/video/prepare_video/obtain_transcript.rst

   When you use integrated transcripts, you upload your videos in Studio.
 The edX processing service then creates transcripts, uploads the transcripts, and links the transcripts with your videos automatically.
-For more information, see :ref:`Automated Video Process for Integrated Transcripts`.

   To use integrated transcripts, you must make sure that settings are correct for both your organization and for your individual course.